Asupkay/Smart-Home/src/backEnd/README.md

 # Backend Documentation
 ## Description
-This backend is hosted on GCP in order to do machine learning using AutoML in order to identify pictures.
-This backend consists of an API written in Python Flask that hits the AutoML API.
+This backend is hosted on GCP App Engine to do person recognition using AutoML to identify pictures send over the API.
+This backend consists of an API written in Python Flask that hits the AutoML API and returns the identification.